asterixdecortes/Threading_Sounds/README.md

 # Threading_Sounds
-Application where TCS training will be developed
+Application where TCS training will be developed.
+We will create a Java Spring Boot application as a backend service to manage music songs allocated in our database.

 ## Architecture
 - **Spring Boot**: API REST.